pavanjava/azurerm-data-lake/README.md

 # azurerm-data-lake

-this repository has jump start codes to access azure data lake using python
+- this repository has jump start codes to access storage accounts using python, which is a fundamental for learning data lake

 - azure storage account has below 4 storages